alinasode/General-Midway-Equalization/README.md

 * __Step 2__: Load _N_ number grayscale images and make sure they all have same dimension.
 Stack them on top of each others either in a list or array.
 * __Step 3__: Run codes from `utils/functions.py` and plot results.

-Try it out yourself, and if you have any question don't hesitates to create an issue.
+Try it out yourself, and if you have any questions don't hesitates to create an issue.
 Cheers!

 ## References ##